MPoncina/BioInfo_Project/README.md

 This file contains informations about the Project for the exam Programming Approaches for Bioinformatics.
 AY 2025, Matteo Poncina

+Input files are matrix, features and barcodes file + a genome reference (GRCh38).
+From these, the code performes the steps indicated in the exam file.

 ## Getting Started

 Follow these steps to set up the project and run the analysis.